 “At age 47, my dentist tells me I have the gums of a healthy teenager.” – Bryan Johnson

-While Johnson follows regular and important dental protocols like regularly flossing, using a Waterpik, fluoride-free toothpaste (dentists strongly recommend using fluoride toothpaste) an electric toothbrush with soft bristles, and mouthwash, he also incorporates other habits that he believes have improved his dental health.
+While Johnson follows regular and important dental protocols like regularly flossing, using a Waterpik, fluoride-free toothpaste (dentists strongly recommend using fluoride toothpaste), an electric toothbrush with soft bristles, and mouthwash, he also incorporates other habits that he believes have improved his dental health.

 1. No sugar

 Let’s admit it – sugar is not good for our health and body, regardless of how sweet it tastes.
-When consumed, sugar creates a breeding ground for bacteria that soon forms dental plaque.
+When consumed, sugar creates a breeding ground for bacteria that soon form dental plaque.
 An increase in these plaques not only results in a more acidic environment, but it also causes cavities to form.
-Not only are cavities painful, but they can also cause infections, and tooth loss.
+Not only are cavities painful, but they can also cause infections and tooth loss.

 If you’re rightfully concerned about sugar’s impact on your health and teeth, it’s best to learn how to snack wisely.
 This means avoiding sugary-rich snacks like potato chips, candies, and cookies, as well as sugary drinks like soda and even fruit juices.
 Alternatively, you can look out for sugar alternatives as suggested by Johnson, including Monk Fruit, Trehalose, and Allulose.